Skip to content

 2. Create a new Variable Group or edit an existing one

-3. Add the following variables:
+3. Add the relevant variables:

-• GITHUB_PAT (mark as secret)
+• GITHUB_PAT (mark as secret) — for Copilot CLI

-• AZURE_DEVOPS_PAT (mark as secret)
+• AZURE_DEVOPS_PAT (mark as secret) — if not using System Access Token

 4. Link the variable group to your pipeline